chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 When a tuple is constructed with the tuple expression but is not assigned to a variable, that tuple will refer to any elements for which the blank argument intent is `ref` or `const ref`.

-In particular, in the following
-example:
+Consider the following example:

 .. code-block:: chapel